Deepwalker/backslant/README.md

 Is a template engine built in completely other way then before.

-First - you can use all python and more - you must use it if you want somwthing more then just tags.
+First - you can use all python and you must use it if you want something more then just tags.

 Second - it completely iterative.
 You can feed iterators or generators as input and get iterative output.

 Third - it works through imports.
 If you want to get template just import it and use.
 If you want include other template - import it.
 If you want template in some dir, import it!
 Like ```from . import other_template```.
+Use absolute or relative imports.

 So, with this principles in mind, you can try this proof of concept thing, due it is not complete: